jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 review
 ********************************************************************************************

-One of the advantages of programming is that I can take a series of steps and make them a one line command which the computer does for me.
+One of the advantages of programming is that I can take a series of steps and make them a one line command for the computer to do for me.

 You now know one way to make a Test Driven Development Environment for Python projects, and have a program to do it for you anytime you want